Xela3026/workflows-docs/docs/workflows.md

 ##### Repeat Eval

 Restarts the step with a new payload.
-The new payload is the JSON defined in this action.
-Selecting this action will present you with a blank object.
-The data within this object will be sent back to the start of the step as the payload.
+The JSON data for this step will be sent back to the start of the step as the payload.

+[comment]: <> (I'm pretty sure this is incorrect after looking at the CDL workflows - they repeat eval has no JSON, and the Next Step action has a memory.index?
+WIP)

 <br/>